-29 Subsection (c) makes clear that the act will not require pop-up windows or other forms 30 of consent before using data for tailored advertising.
-This leaves many common web practices in place, allowing websites and other content-producers to command higher prices from 31 32 advertisers based on behavioral advertising rather than using the context of the website alone.
-33 This marks a substantial departure from the California Consumer Privacy Act and other privacy 34 acts that have been introduced in state legislatures, including the Washington Privacy Act Sec.
-35 103(5) and the proposed amendments to the Virginia Consumer Data Protection Act Sec.
-59.1-36 573(5).
-All of these bills permit data subjects to opt out of the sale or disclosure of personal data 37 for the purpose of targeted advertising.
-38
+This marks a substantial departure from the California Consumer Privacy Act and other privacy acts that have been introduced in state legislatures, including the Washington Privacy Act Sec.
+103(5) and the proposed amendments to the Virginia Consumer Data Protection Act Sec.
+59.1-573(5).
+All of these bills permit data subjects to opt out of the sale or disclosure of personal data for the purpose of targeted advertising.

-39 Under subsection (c), websites and other controllers cannot use or share data even in 40 pseudonymized form for tailored treatment unless tailoring treatment is compatible for an 41 entirely different reason.
-For example, a firm that shares pseudonymized data with a third party controller for the purpose of creating "retention models" or "sucker lists" that will be used by 42 43 the third party or by the firm itself to modify contract terms cannot rely on subsection (c), 44 because the processing is used for targeted decisional treatment.
-The firm also cannot rely on 45 subsection (b)(10) or any other provision of this section because the processing is unanticipated and does not substantially benefit the data subject.
-(See Maddy Varner & Aaron Sankin, Sucker 46
+6 7 Under subsection (c), websites and other controllers cannot use or share data even in 8 pseudonymized form for tailored treatment unless tailoring treatment is compatible for an 9 entirely different reason.
+For example, a firm that shares pseudonymized data with a third party 10 controller for the purpose of creating "retention models" or "sucker lists" that will be used by the third party or by the firm itself to modify contract terms cannot rely on subsection (c), 11 12 because the processing is used for targeted decisional treatment.
+The firm also cannot rely on 13 subsection (b)(10) or any other provision of this section because the processing is unanticipated 14 and does not substantially benefit the data subject.
+(See Maddy Varner & Aaron Sankin, Sucker 15 List: How Allstate's Secret Auto Insurance Algorithm Squeezes Big Spenders, THE MARKUP 16 (February 25, 2020) for an allegation that provides an example of this sort of processing.)
+By 17 contrast, a firm that runs a wellness-related app and shares pseudonymized data with a third 18 party controller for the purpose of researching public health generally or for assessing a health 19 risk to the data subject specifically would be in a different posture.
+Like the "sucker list" 20 example, this controller might not be able to rely on subsection (c) because the processing may 21 be used to guide a public health intervention or to modify recommendations that the wellness 22 app gives to the data subject.
+Nevertheless, the app producer could rely on subsection (b)(10) 23 for processing that changes the function of the app itself because this processing, while 24 potentially unanticipated, redounds to the benefit of the data subject without meaningfully 25 increasing risk of harm.
+The app producer could rely on subsection (b)(6) for disclosure of 26 pseudonymized data to produce generalized research (which then may be used for general 27 public health interventions.)

-1 List: How Allstate's Secret Auto Insurance Algorithm Squeezes Big Spenders, THE MARKUP 2 (February 25, 2020) for an allegation that provides an example of this sort of processing.)
-By 3 contrast, a firm that runs a wellness-related app and shares pseudonymized data with a third 4 party controller for the purpose of researching public health generally or for assessing a health 5 risk to the data subject specifically would be in a different posture.
-Like the "sucker list" 6 example, this controller might not be able to rely on subsection (c) because the processing may 7 be used to guide a public health intervention or to modify recommendations that the wellness 8 app gives to the data subject.
-Nevertheless, the app producer could rely on subsection (b)(10) 9 for processing that changes the function of the app itself because this processing, while 10 potentially unanticipated, redounds to the benefit of the data subject without meaningfully increasing risk of harm.
-The app producer could rely on subsection (b)(6) for disclosure of 11 12 pseudonymized data to produce generalized research (which then may be used for general 13 public health interventions.)
-14 15 Subsection (c) also clarifies that loyalty programs that use personal data to offer 16 discounts or rewards are compatible practices.
-Although the targeted offering of discounts or 17 rewards would constitute decisional treatment, these are accepted and commonly preferred practices among consumers.
-Indeed, most loyalty programs, including programs offering special 18 19 rewards, premium features, discounts, or club-card privileges, would qualify as compatible 20 practices under subsection (b)(1) since customers typically affirmatively subscribe or sign up 21 for them in order to receive discounts and rewards.
-22 23 Subsection (d) incorporates any data practice that has been recognized as compatible through 24 a voluntary consent process as one of the per se compatible data practices, effectively adding these to 25 the list contained in subsection (b).
-26 27 Section 8.
-Incompatible Data Practice 28 (a) A controller or processor engages in an incompatible data practice if: 29 (1) the processing is not a compatible data practice under Section 7 and is not a 30 prohibited data practice under Section 9; or 31 (2) is otherwise a compatible data practice but is inconsistent with a privacy policy adopted under Section 6.
-32 33 (b) A controller may process personal data that does not include sensitive data using an 34 incompatible data practice if at the time personal data is collected about a data subject, the controller 35 provides the data subject with notice and information sufficient to allow the data subject to 36 understand the nature of the incompatible data processing and a reasonable opportunity to withhold
+Subsection (c) also clarifies that loyalty programs that use personal data to offer discounts or rewards are compatible practices.
+Although the targeted offering of discounts or rewards would constitute decisional treatment, these are accepted and commonly preferred practices among consumers.
+Indeed, most loyalty programs, including programs offering special rewards, premium features, discounts, or club-card privileges, would qualify as compatible practices under subsection (b)(1) since customers typically affirmatively subscribe or sign up for them in order to receive discounts and rewards.

+Subsection (d) incorporates any data practice that has been recognized as compatible through a voluntary consent process as one of the per se compatible data practices, effectively adding these to the list contained in subsection (eb).

+Section 8.
+Incompatible Data Practice

+42 (a) A controller or processor may engage in an incompatible data practice with the consent of